CarolinaKra/Carolina_Portfolio/README.md

 ![BayesianNetwork](/docs/assets/graph.png)

-_this is a graphical representation of the bayesian network I created for the dss_
+_this is a graphical representation of the bayesian network I created for the dss taking showing the prior probabilities_

 ## [Project 5: Blockchain Development](https://github.com/CarolinaKra/Blockchain)
 * Development of a cryptocurrency